 But it’s not all gelato and hot foreign men and women – sometimes it’s stressful and filled with homework you don’t want to do, excursions to places that weren’t actually all that cracked up to be, and culture shock.

 So, without further adieu, here are…

 Study Abroad in Europe Tips: Everything You Need to Know

 Do: Make sure you’re compatible with your travel companions

-There are two major kinds of European trips for a student studying abroad in Europe: the “everything is planned down to the number of croissants you will have in the morning” trip and the “we have no idea what we’re doing, but we’re in Europe so who cares” trip.
+There are two major kinds of European trips for a student studying abroad in Europe: the “everything is planned down to the number of croissants you will have in the morning and the 10 best cities in Europe you’ll hit during Fall Break” trip and the “we have no idea what we’re doing, but we’re in Europe so who cares” trip.

 This sounds ridiculous, but plan with your friends what kind of trip you’ll have (and what they’re expecting).